ash/raku-challenges/089/index.md

 ### 15. Rust

-The program in Rust is an interesting combination of elements that we are familiar in both C, JavaScript, and even Perl and Raku (for example, ranges `..`).
+The program in Rust is an interesting combination of elements that we are familiar with from both C, JavaScript, and even Perl and Raku (for example, ranges `..`).
 Also, a nice addition of built-in type system, and maybe an unusual concept of macros — those ‘functions’ with an exclamation mark in their name such as `println!`.

     // To compile and run:
     // $ rustc ch-1.rs